 The evolutionary history of microsporidian proteins

-Using OrthoMCL, we obtained 2904 initial homologous (homologous) groups for eleven microsporidian species.
+Using OrthoMCL, we obtained 2904 initial orthologous (homologous) groups for eleven microsporidian species.

 Based on the results of the ortholog search, we subsequently investigated the evolutionary history of the genes encoded in the contemporary microsporidian genomes.
 As a start, we distinguished two fractions, those genes with at least one ortholog in another species, and those genes for which neither OrthoMCL nor HaMStR could detected an orthologs.
 In the following, we refer to these latter genes as "orphans".
 When focusing on the individual species in our microsporidian set, we noted a considerable variation in the fraction of orphans (Figure 2-4), where the fraction of orphans increases with the genome size and with the total number of genes annotated in a genome.
 The three species from the genus Encephalitozoon have with 27 – 40 the fewest orphans among all microsporidia analyzed.
 In these species, only 2% of the genes appear as orphans.
 In turn, orphans make up about 1/5th of the annotated genes in N. ceranae, and almost half (49%) of the genes in the genome of E. aedis.